 NALM was incorporated on 27 January 2010.
 The purpose of NALM is to acquire, hold, and manage the loan assets acquired from the Participating Institutions.
+On 26 March 2025, the shareholding in NALM held by NAMGS was transferred to NAMA.

-NALM has one subsidiary, NANQ.
+NALM had one subsidiary, NANQ at the reporting date.